Diploma of Radiation Science

 Your pathway to medical radiation

-In 2025 the Diploma of Radiation Science is only available as part of a packaged Guaranteed Pathway the Bachelor of Medical Radiation.
+In 2025 the Diploma of Radiation Science is only available as part of a packaged Guaranteed Pathway to the Bachelor of Medical Radiation.
 You can choose to apply to focus your studies in one of three streams in the Bachelor degree via these pathways:

 • DP022PATH1 Diploma of Radiation Science > Bachelor of Medical Radiation (Medical Imaging)